Group formation with network constraints: Dynamic Group Formation with a Network Constraint

 Note that when the network is fully connected, every player knows someone in every group and therefore $A_{i}(t)=\pi(t)\cup\emptyset$.
-Thus, the unconstrained static and sequential games considered previously are a special case of the constrained game--namely one where the average degree is at a maximum: $d=N-1$.
-I will first use the static game to illustrate the effects of the network constraints on individual behavior given a particular network and then I will show how social welfare is affected by the network constraint.
+Thus, the unconstrained dynamic group formation game, above, is a special case of the constrained game where the average degree is at a maximum: $\left\langle d\right\rangle =N-1$.